Symptoms Of A Bad Or Clogged Fuel Filter

 auto fuel and oil filter

 Once filtered, the fuel gets sent to the injectors.
-These disperse a measured amount of fuel into the combustion chambers of each cylinder.
+These disperse a precise amount of fuel into the combustion chambers of each cylinder.

 Once there, it’s combined with oxygen and then ignited.
-This causes the pistons to move up and down, therefore powering the engine.
+This triggers the pistons to move up and down, thus powering the engine.

-There are two main types of fuel filters, the spin-on kind and the cartridge kind.
-Spin-on fuel filters come in a metal housing and simply screw into place.
+There are two primary types of fuel filters, the spin-on kind and the cartridge kind.
+Spin-on fuel filters come in a metallic container and simply screw into place.
 Cartridge fuel filters sit within a fixed, protective casing, and only the cartridge itself is replaced.

-A general rule of thumb is to replace your fuel filter every 2 years or 30,000 miles.
+A common rule of thumb is to replace your fuel filter every 2 years or 30,000 miles.
 Though, you can likely push this to 60,000 miles or more on a newer vehicle.

-Now that you understand the fundamentals behind how a fuel filter works let’s look at the signs that suggest it’s time to replace it.
+Now that you comprehend the essentials behind how a fuel filter works let’s look at the indications that suggest it’s time to replace it.

 Signs You Need A New Fuel Filter